carl2087/goals-5-a-side-football/README.md

 ![image of the colour contrast accessibility check](./assets/images/colour-contrast-checked.png)

-I also used the website https://ui.dev/amiresponsive to check the responsive design of the site the image is at the top of the readme file.
+I also used the website [Am I responsive](https://ui.dev/amiresponsive) to check the responsive design of the site the image is at the top of the readme file.

 ## Bug fixes and errors